Getting Started

 $ pip install django-postgres-metrics

-You will also need to make sure to have psycopg2
+You will also need to make sure to have psycopg2 or psycopg2-binary

 installed which is already a requirement by Django for PostgreSQL support